-The July 2013 Revised PRS indicates that the increased power rates will repay all costs of the Integrated System including amortization of the power investment consistent with the provisions of Department of Energy Order No. RA 6120.2.
-In accordance with Delegation Order No. 00-037.00 (December 6, 2001) and Section 5 of the Flood Control Act of 1944, the Administrator has determined that the proposed System rates are consistent with applicable law and the lowest possible rates consistent with sound business principles.
+The 2013 Integrated System PRSs indicated that the current rate schedules will repay all costs of the Integrated System, including amortization of the power investment consistent with the provisions of Department of Energy Order No. RA 6120.2.
+The 2021 Integrated System PRSs indicated the need for an annual revenue increase of 1.3 percent.
+However, the 2021 rate adjustment falls within the Southwestern established plus or minus two percent Integrated System rate adjustment threshold practice and was deferred.

+The Southwestern 2022 PRSs will determine the appropriate level of revenues needed for the next rate period.
+In accordance with Delegation Order No. 00-037.00B, effective November 19, 2016, and Section 5 of the Flood Control Act of 1944, the Administrator has determined that the existing rate schedules are the lowest possible rates consistent with sound business principles, and their extension is consistent with applicable law.